Stage 2 Meaningful Use, HIPAA Compliance and EHRs

 The New Requirements Under Stage 2 Meaningful Use

-The new requirements under Stage 2 Meaningful Use are closely related to HIPAA compliance and security of medical records.
+The new requirements under Stage 2 Meaningful Use are closely related to HIPAA compliance and the security of medical records.
 Much like Stage 1, the requirements could be adapted with the incorporation of a secure texting option with an EHR:

 - Healthcare companies now must record patient health behavior digitally.